marlia92/PFA-component-starter/src/content/pages/why.md

     eyebrow:
     heading: Why build another Astro component library?
     subtext: >-
-      We're big fans of the static web.
-And we love what the Astro team is making!
-As more <a href="https://cloudcannon.com/partner-program/"
+      At CloudCannon, we're big fans of the static web.
+And we love what the Astro team is building!

-      target="_blank" rel="noopener">partner agencies</a> are building client
+      As more <a href="https://cloudcannon.com/partner-program/" target="_blank"
-      sites on CloudCannon, we wanted to provide a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
+      rel="noopener">partner agencies</a> are building client sites with CloudCannon, we wanted to provide a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
     imageSource: /src/assets/images/component-library/sunset.jpg
     imageAlt: Sunset
     imageAspectRatio: portrait